Levitt AMP [Your City] Grant Awards

-All Applications that are complete, comply with these Rules and meet the Eligibility Criteria will be selected to be posted on the Site by October 31, 2016, for public viewing during the Voting Period.
-Applications will be selected based upon adherence to these Rules and the Applicant and Application meeting the Eligibility Criteria.
+Following the Application Period, the Voting Period will take place.
+Applications that are complete, comply with these Rules, meet the Eligibility Criteria, and are deemed competitive by Levitt will be selected to be posted on the Site during the Voting Period.
+Each Applicant will be notified by email no later than October 17, 2017 regarding whether their Application has been selected to be posted on the Site for the Voting Period.
+Selected Applications will be posted on the Site by October 31, 2017 for public viewing during the Voting Period.
 Levitt, in its sole and absolute discretion, will make the final determination as to which Applicants and Applications are accepted and are eligible to take part in the AMP Awards, to be considered for inclusion in the Voting Period and to be posted on the Site, and/or to receive any Grant (as defined below).

 It is possible that two or more Applicants will submit Applications from the same town or city and it is possible that two or more Applicants will submit Applications with the same selected public space for their Concert Series.
 Levitt is under no obligation to review or consider the similarity of other Applications in determining whether or not an Application is eligible or in determining whether or not to post an Application on the Site or in determining the selection of Grant Recipients.